 Digital or paper maps?

 I do not recommend real-time GPS navigation while cycling Gettysburg National Military Park.
-I could write an entire article on why, so I will try to be brief.
 First and foremost, if you are riding the park for more than a couple hours, you will make frequent turns every 0.1 to 0.2 miles.
-Glancing at a GPS device so often is not only distracting, but unsafe, in my opinion.
+Glancing constantly at a GPS device so often is not only distracting, but unsafe.
 Second, the near constant interaction with technology is not fun when it means that your focus is trained on the mechanics of making turns.
 This crushes the spirit of a cyclist who would rather enjoy Gettysburg’s spectacular landscape and to feel the roll of the land in one’s body.

 On the other hand, digital maps that you can view on a mobile device during a stop can work really well.
 (Make sure that you have a plan to either conserve or recharge your device battery, especially if you are using a cell phone, since you will want to keep your cell phone charged for emergencies).